Christopher (Chris) Henke

 I began teaching sociology at Colgate in 2001 and specialize in courses on science and technology, work, the environment, and research methods.
 In addition to my work in the Department of Sociology and Anthropology, I am also a member of Colgate's Environmental Studies Program, and I am excited to begin a term as the program director for ENST starting in Summer 2021.
 In 2020 I was elected a trustee for the Village of Hamilton, and I am dedicated to supporting Colgate, Hamilton, and the Upstate New York community through my research and teaching.

-My book Cultivating Science, Harvesting Power was published in 2008 by MIT Press.
+My first book Cultivating Science, Harvesting Power was published in 2008 by MIT Press.
 It focuses on the relationship between agricultural scientists and the farm industry in California's Salinas Valley.

 More information about my scholarship is available at my Academia.edu Profile.
 Students: please visit Calendly to make an appointment for my office hours.